 The Company participates in an ongoing industry survey as described above.
-The Compensation Committee compares base salary for Company executives with the levels provided to similarly situated executives and generally targets base salaries at levels between the 50th and the 75th percentile of survey companies.
+The Compensation Committee compares base salary for Company executives with the levels provided to similarly situated executives and generally targets base salaries at levels between the 50th and the 75th percentile of the survey data.

-In early 2013, after reviewing each executive's job responsibilities, individual performance, our corporate performance, competitive market data and our total compensation expense, the salaries of Mr. Tardugno, Dr. Borys and Mr. Church were increased by approximately 3%.
+In early 2014, after reviewing each executive's job responsibilities, individual performance, our corporate performance, competitive market data and our total compensation expense, the base salaries of Mr. Tardugno, Mr. Church and Dr. Borys were increased by approximately 6%, 5% and 4%, respectively.